affandyfandy/java-fahira/Week 04/Lecture 07/Assignment2/Assignment2.md

 <h3>Bean A → Bean B → Bean A</h3>

 Spring can't decide which of the beans should be created first since they depend on one another.
 In these cases, Spring will raise a `BeanCurrentlyInCreationException` while loading context.
 It happens in Spring when using **constructor injection**.
 If we use other types of injections, we shouldn’t have this problem since the dependencies will be injected when they are needed and not on the context loading.
+Importantly, we must avoid this condition happened while designing code because it can make things very complicated and difficult to handle.

 ### Example
 ```java